the2hill/docs-ospc/README.md

 To verify that the project builds with your new additions simply run the setup.sh script, example:
 * `$docs-ospc ./setup.sh`

 This will trigger sphinx builds for all projects and update the landing page.
-This can then be viewed from your browser by navigating to the index.html in the root of docs-ospc and opening it in your browser of choice.
+This can then be viewed from your browser by navigating to the index.html in the build dir of docs-ospc(docs-ospc/ospc/docs) and opening it in your browser of choice.

 If sphinx failed for any reason or things aren't showing up as expected some debugging is required after this point.